Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

     #SBATCH --constraint=fs_lustre_ssd
     #SBATCH --cpus-per-task=24

-    # TODO: Load the software you need here
+    # Load the software you need here
     module purge
     module load <modules>

-    # TODO: Adjust the path to where your input file is located
+    # Adjust the path to where your input file is located
     INPUTFILE="/path/to/my/inputfile.data"

     test ! -f "${INPUTFILE}" && echo "Error: Could not find the input file ${INPUTFILE}" && exit 1